 Micah’s career has been spent working in the voluntary sector.
 He has extensive experience of life in various cultures and nations throughout Europe, Africa, Asia and North America and has organised a series of international consultation processes.

 Becca has been the senior leader of Arun Community Church since 2010 when she took over from her father, David Thatcher.
 She’s married to Tim and has four children.

 Ruth lives with her husband and two daughters in Chichester, where she’s part of Revelation Church.
-She is a Churches and Theology Director for A Rocha UK and a Director for Cred Jewellery, the world’s first fair-trade jewelry company.
+Ruth is Global Advocacy and Influencing Director for Tearfund.

 Andy is 44 years old and a father to 5 amazing children.
 Andy was part of the team that pioneered 24-7’s Boiler Room community in Reading (UK).
 Andy works developing resources and supporting those in pioneering mission in the UK Church.
 Andy is the author of ‘Punk Monk’.

 Laurence worked with Youth With a Mission (YWAM) from 1976 to 2003 including 13 years as a National Director..
 He is currently Director of Cell UK.
 His greatest passion is equipping churches to reach their communities, with an emphasis on network evangelism, empowered by cell church values.

 Peter trained in the Assemblies of God Bible College.
 He is part of the leadership team at New Community Church, Southampton and initiated the School of Ministries leadership training programme.
 He travels widely training leaders as well as overseeing a number of churches.